For Our Patients

 VA Information

-Have you heard about the Veterans Choice Program?
-The VA launched the Choice Program on November 5, 2014 as part of the Veterans Access, Choice and Accountability Act of 2014 (VACAA).
+The Veteran Administration (VA) launched the Choice Program on November 5, 2014 as part of the Veterans Access, Choice and Accountability Act of 2014 (VACAA).
 This program gives eligible Veterans the option to receive health care from providers in their communities.

 The Department of Veterans Affairs sent all Veterans a Choice Card.
 If your eligibility for this new program is verified, the Choice Card provides you with flexibility in meeting your health care needs.
 Please note that the Choice Card does not replace the identification card you already use to access other VA benefits.